 Buyers of premium luxury performance sedans expect a vehicle that delivers superior cornering precision while simultaneously providing a pleasing ride.
-Since tires directly affect cornering ability, the RL is equipped (as standard) with Michelin Pilot HX MXM4 P245/45R18 M+S all-season tires that deliver outstanding handling and a compliant ride.
+Since tires directly affect cornering ability, the RL is equipped with Michelin Pilot HX MXM4 P245/45R18 M+S all-season tires that deliver outstanding handling along with a compliant ride.

 ELECTRONICALLY CONTROLLED, SPEED-SENSING, VARIABLE POWER ASSIST RACK-AND-PINION STEERING

 Precise steering performance is an essential facet of the 2012 RL.
 The goals were to combine a light effort, yet linear steering feel at low speeds with a heavier and more solid steering feel at higher speeds.
 Such a request is beyond the range of traditional steering systems, thus the RL uses a unique electronically-controlled, speed-sensing, variable power assist rack-and-pinion steering system.
 Together with SH-AWD™ and the neutral handling characteristics of the chassis, the RL is engineered to feel like a smaller car than it actually is.

 Compared to traditional mechanically controlled hydraulic power steering, the RL's speed-sensing steering assist unit is controlled electronically.
 Not only does the system free up additional engine power, but the electronically controlled assist provides a very linear and direct steering feel regardless of vehicle speed.
 In particular, the on-center feel is very precise and linear, with no discernible "dead spot."